 Eli eli lama sabbachthani? – “My God, my God, why have you forsaken me?”

-The Sages of the Talmud seem deliberately to place Esther’s prophecy and lament in the context of Christianity, though in a veiled way.
+The Sages of the Talmud deliberately place Esther’s true prophecy as counterpoint.
 Esther’s cry and the final words attributed to Jesus on the cross are identical:

 Eli, eli lama azvatani

-Remember, this isn’t said by Esther in the Megillah (written no later than 2nd century BCE) but is attributed to her by the authors of Talmud in the 2nd century CE, three or four hundred years later, and some decades after the Gospels of Mark and Matthew).
-In other words, one is written while the Jews had their own kingdom, and the other after the Second Temple is destroyed and our current long exile begun.
+Remember, though Esther doesn’t have these lines in the Megillah (written centuries earlier) but is attributed to her by the authors of Talmud in the 2nd century CE, some decades after the Gospels of Mark and Matthew).
 It is clear the Sages are trying to use an event in the first exile, Esther in Persia, to say something about the later one in a Christian and pagan milieu.

-The original source of both laments is Psalms 22, where the Hebrew ‘azvatani’ is used, as it is in the Talmud.
+The original source of the lament is Psalms 22, where the Hebrew ‘azvatani’ is used, as it is in the Talmud.

 אֵלִי אֵלִי, לָמָה עֲזַבְתָּנִי;

-The original, in Psalms, has the aura of a general prophetic lamentation: God has forsaken Israel by putting it at the mercy of other nations, animals and scavengers who now demean them:
+The original, in Psalms, has the aura of a general prophetic lamentation: God has forsaken Israel by putting her at the mercy of animals and scavengers who now demean them, the other nations:

 For dogs have encompassed me; a company of evil-doers have inclosed me; like a lion, they are at my hands and my feet.